 The College’s Information Technology resources are intended for the exclusive use of people having a relationship with the College who have been assigned a valid user account.
 College information technology facilities are a valuable resource for College use, and they should be conserved.
-This policy defines acceptable use of the College’s Information Technology resources, both physical (computers, networks, etc.) and informational (passwords, data, software, etc.).
+This policy defines the acceptable use of the College’s Information Technology resources, both physical (computers, networks, etc.) and informational (passwords, data, software, etc.).

-Information and access to it is essential to the educational mission and the business processes of the College.
+Information and access to it are essential to the educational mission and the business processes of the College.
 Information Technology must be used in a way that does not unreasonably compromise users’ privacy, the security of information or availability of resources to support the work of the College community.

 Applicability of the Policy